How to uninstall LogMeIn on Mac

 How to remove LogMeIn automatically

-If that seems like a long complicated process, the automatic method is much easier.
-It doesn’t leave behind any leftovers from LogMeIn’s associated files.
+If that seems like a long complicated process, the automatic method is much faster and requires no effort whatsoever.
+But the best thing about it is that it doesn’t leave behind any leftovers from LogMeIn’s associated files.

-- Download the free version and install CleanMyMac X.
+- Download the free version of CleanMyMac X.

 - Locate LogMeIn in the list of apps.

-That’s it, that’s all you need to do to remove all the files LogMeIn installed on your Mac.
+That’s it!
+That’s all you need to do to remove all the files LogMeIn installed on your Mac.
+What's more, you can use CleanMyMac X to clear out the cache of DNS entries stored on your Mac to improve network performance.

 LogMeIn is remote access software that allows a Mac or PC to be controlled from any computer or device connected to the Internet.
 It can be very useful for working remotely, especially if you need to run applications on a remote computer.
 However, if you no longer need it, you should uninstall it following the steps above.